abc8747/isqx/docs/design.md

   performance."*
 - *"manual conversions functions covered most use cases"*

-`isq` is designed to be opt-in only, decoupling the unit from the runtime value.
+`isqx` is designed to be opt-in only, decoupling the unit from the runtime value.
 It builds upon the idea of what's already excellent: writing docstrings *orthogonal* to the code responsible for computation.